 The major state taxes you need to be concerned about are property taxes, income taxes, sales taxes, estate and inheritance taxes, and how your pensions, IRA distributions, and social security will be taxed.
 All of these factors need to be considered together for your particular situation.
 You should also be concerned about local differences – cities in many states (e.g.; New York City) charge significant sales and income taxes beyond what the state levies, and property taxes can vary within a state.
 This article is meant as general guidance – it is not meant to be a definitive statement on exactly how all of the states tax all of these components – there are way too many states and they change their rules too frequently!

 Property Tax.
 Property tax is often the the most burdensome one for retirees.
 These taxes are based on the worth of your home, but they bear no relation to your income or ability to pay.
 Take the example of Warren Buffett, reportedly the 3rd richest man in the world.
-He lives in the same house he bought for $31,500 in 1958 (now appraised at $700,000).
+He lives in the same house he bought for $31,500 in 1958 (appraised at $700,000 in 2013).
 The City of Omaha collects the same amount of property taxes on that home as from any other similarly valued house – even if owned by a retired person who is living on a vastly smaller income.

 Taxation of pensions.
 This area of taxation is extremely complex and all over the map, depending on the source of the pension and where you decide to live.
 Particularly if you are going to receive a sizable pension, it can have a big impact on your finances.
 Many states exempt some or all federal, state, and local government pensions from state income taxation – those include Alabama, Hawaii, Illinois, Kansas, Louisiana, Massachusetts, Mississippi, New York, and Pennsylvania (plus, see above for the 7 states that have no state income tax at all).
 In Michigan these exemptions are being phased out; whereas Georgia is going in the opposite direction – it will gradually phase out taxation of pension and social security income.
 More than half of all states exempt all or most income from military pensions.
 Five states allow no exemption for pensions of any kind: California, Connecticut, Nebraska, Rhode Island, and Vermont.
 Caution: the states frequently change their rules on pension taxation.
 Before you make a retirement decision based on this factor, check with the individual state tax website as well as a qualified professional.
 Here is a link to a CCH chart with capsule summarizes of state by state taxation of social security and pension income.